toddledev/documentation/docs/12-workflows/01-overview/index.md

 - **Workflows** are scoped, meaning they belong to a page or a component.
 They can only be executed in their scope or via a [context](/contexts/overview).
 Workflow logic is created in Nordcraft's visual environment.
 - **Actions** are global to the project.
 They can be called from anywhere in your project.
 Also, actions are written in JavaScript and are typically used to extend Nordcraft's functionality.

+# Sequential execution

+Workflows execute their nodes sequentially, but there's an important distinction between sequential execution and synchronous execution.

+## Sequential vs Asynchronous Execution

+Workflows execute nodes in the order they appear, but some nodes (like API calls) work asynchronously.
+This means:

+- Nodes are always called in sequence (one after another)
+- However, asynchronous nodes may not complete before the next node starts executing
+- For asynchronous operations, you need to use callback events to handle their results

+This is why some nodes have specific callback events like "On success", "On error", or "tick" - these allow you to define what happens after an asynchronous operation completes.